Athens Riviera: Main areas

-According to the Greek National Tourism Organisation the main areas of the Athens Riviera are: the Bay of Zea, Flisvos Marina, Glyfada, Voula, Vouliagmeni, Lagonisi, Varkiza, Anavyssos and Sounio.
+According to the Greek National Tourism Organisation the main areas of the Athens Riviera are: the Bay of Zea, Aenaon Park, Elliniko, Glyfada, Voula, Vouliagmeni, Lagonisi, Varkiza, Anavyssos and Sounio.

 Development

 Greece is set to develop the area of the former Athens airport in Elliniko in the coming years.
-Work began on the Hellenikon Metropolitan Park in July 2020.
+Work began on the Ellinikon Metropolitan Park in July 2020.
 It will feature the Hard Rock Hotel & Casino Athens, which will become the first integrated resort in continental Europe when it opens in 2027.
 The development will also feature luxury hotels, conference and recreation facilities on the disused airport site, as a way to further boost investments in Greece and attract more visitors in the Athens Riviera.

 It is estimated that around 10 billion euros will be invested in the Elliniko and Athens Riviera development and regeneration.
 The regeneration projects put a stop to the property price slump compared to other areas of Athens and estate agents (mostly from China and Turkey) are very active in areas around the Athens Riviera.

 According to Bloomberg, the Athens Riviera can help Greece's tourism industry by almost doubling the tourism revenue that will be achieved by further development of the Riviera.
 It is estimated that the regeneration projects will attract many professionals such as chefs, receptionists, and various hospitality experts.

 Furthermore, there are plans to develop luxury facilities that will integrate elements of Greek culture in and around the area of Elliniko in the coming years, however not many details are currently known about the exact structure of the project that will take place in the next few years.

+The Faliro Delta is also being redeveloped as a major urban waterfront park to be called Aenaon Park, with an expected completion in 2028.